mdavis-xyz/staves-typst/docs/docs.typ

 #example("./examples/G-chromatic.typ", "G Chromatic Scale")

+== Modes

+`mode-by-index` is used to write modal scales.
+This function takes the key of the corresponding major scale (ionian), and an integer (one-indexed) to specify which mode relative to that ionian.

+This function is designed so that users can easily write all modes of a given key signature with a simple for loop.
+If you know the word (e.g. "phrygian") and want to programatically convert that to the relevant integer, use the constant `mode-names` (documented below).
+Watch out though.
+Typst indexes lists from 0, whereas this function treats 1 as the first mode (ionian), because musicians tend to count from 1.

+=== Usage

+/ `clef`: (Required) Allowed values are "#all-clefs.join("\", \"")".
+(Same as for `stave`.)
+/ `key`: (Required) e.g. "A", "Bb", "C\#".
+Uppercase for major, lowercase for minor.
+Do not include a number for the octave.
+/ `start-octave`: (Required) integer. e.g. 4 is the octave starting from middle C. 5 is the octave above that.
+This refers to the octave of the ionian, not the first note of the mode.
+/ `mode-index`: (Required) integer. one-indexed.
+1 is ionian, 0 is dorian etc.
+/ `num-octaves`: Optional, defaults to 1.
+/ `side`: "#allowed-sides.join("\", \"")"
+#for (k, v) in kwarg_defs.pairs(){
+  [
+    / #raw(k): #v
+  ]
+}

+=== Examples

+#example("./examples/G-dorian.typ", "G Dorian")

+To write all modes with 2 sharps:

+#example("./examples/all-D-modes.typ", "For loop to generate all modes with 2 sharps")

 == Constants

 There are some constants which are exposed by the library.
-The structure, value and presence of these should be considered unstable, and is likely to change in fugure versions.
+They may make it easier to write scale books.
+However the structure, value and presence of these should be considered unstable, and is likely to change in future versions.

 `all-clefs`: #all-clefs